 If the RNA test is positive, then you are currently infected with Hep C and the next step is discussing full diagnosis and treatment options with a doctor with Hep C experience.

-Hepatitis C is spread when the blood from a person with hep C gets into the body of another person.
-This can happen in a variety of ways, including through sharing needles when injecting drugs and by receiving a blood transfusion from an unscreened source.
+Hepatitis C is spread when the blood from a person with Hep C gets into the body of another person.
+This can happen in a variety of ways including sharing needles when injecting drugs and a blood transfusion from an unscreened source.